 The Practice of Misunderstanding

-I wanted to call this item “lost in translation" but in gestation it shifted to “the practice of misunderstanding”.
+I originally wanted to call this blog “lost in translation" but in gestation it shifted to “the practice of misunderstanding”.
 It sort of wrote itself.
+Its roots are in my work with people in different capacities over the last 15 years.

 How often do the best intended messages somehow not get the response expected?
-Or our killer stories fail to hit their mark.
-Or our passions just come across as slightly fanatical ramblings.
+Or our (apparently) killer stories fail to hit their mark, and barely raise a response.
+Or how often, our passions just come across as no more than slightly fanatical ramblings.

 The Limitation of a Dictionary